- What is the recommended frequency of recalibration/re-certification of hydrometers?

-We can calibrate almost any hydrometer made…glass, metal, or plastic, and this includes saccharometers, lactometers, vinometers, brinometers, and marine survey.
+We can calibrate almost any hydrometer made of glass, metal, or plastic, and this includes saccharometers, lactometers, vinometers, brinometers, and marine survey.

-We offer a fast turnaround, with a next day service often available and the norm being a return of a calibrated instrument within 5-7 working days (UK mainland).
+We offer a fast turnaround if necessary but the normal a return of a calibrated instrument is within two to three weeks (UK mainland).
 Contact us for further information.

 No. Hydrometer calibration requires a fixed rig which is situated at our laboratories.